Castor Oil For Babies: Safety, Benefits, And Side Effects

 1. Skin

 This property of castor oil, when applied topically, may help moisturize the baby’s skin naturally.
-The topical use of castor oil for babies is not uncommon.
+The topical use of castor oil is not uncommon.
 It has been a part of traditional skincare practices followed for ages.
-It is also known to soothe irritated skin and is used for diaper rashes.
+It is also known to soothe irritated skin and is used for baby diaper rash.

 protip_icon Quick fact